babotavo419/myDadJokesApp-auth-testing-/README.md

 **Title: Dad Jokes Auth and Testing**

 **Introduction:**
-The application I've provided is a web-based project focused on user authentication and jokes.
+In this application I've created is a web-based project focused on user authentication and jokes.
 It is a Node.js-based backend application with an Express.js server and a database for storing user information and jokes.
 The project incorporates several key components:

 **1. Server Setup:**
 The application is hosted on a Node.js server using the Express.js framework.
 Express simplifies routing, middleware integration, and handling HTTP requests and responses.
 The server configuration includes essential middleware for security and functionality: